Jun 13, 2016 Latest post:

 Welcome to our CaringBridge site.
 We've created it to keep friends and family updated.
 We appreciate your support and words of hope and encouragement during this time when it matters most.
 Here is some background, as many have asked what she/we are dealing with (in my very non-medical nomenclature).

+Since birth, Jenna has been followed by the highly skilled team of Pediatric Cardiologists at U of M. We are thankful for renowned care relatively close to home.
 In general, about one in a hundred children are born with heart defects.
 Jenna's case with multiple defects is certainly more rare, but not without significant practice.
 As one of a handful of well known centers in the world, U of M cares for over 300 patients with similar conditions and thousands more at various levels of complexity.

 So, what brings us to today....

 So, please join us in praying for Jenna today and in coming days as she recovers.
 May the Lord give her the strength to endure this surgery.
 May He calm her worries and fears.
-May He provide the surgeon and all the care givers the eyes to see and act in a manner that provides the successful outcome we anticipate.
-Also, for Heather, Emma, myself and our family and friends, please help calm our worries as we know you are in control and watching over our baby.
+May He provide the surgeon and all the caregivers the eyes to see and act in a manner that provides the successful outcome we anticipate.
+Also, for Heather, Emma, myself, and our family and friends, please help calm our worries as we know you are in control and watching over our baby.
 Amen